typisttech/image-optimize-command/README.md

 ### Does running `wp image-optimize run` multiple times trigger multiple optimization for the same attachments?

+No.

-No, by default, optimized flags (post meta) are given to attachments after optimization (`$ wp image-optimize run --limit=999`).
+By default, boolean flags (meta fields) are given to attachments after optimization.
 This is to prevent re-optimizing an already optimized attachment.
-If you changed the image files (e.g.: resize / regenerate thumbnails), you must first reset their meta flags.
+If you changed the image files (e.g.: resize / regenerate thumbnail), you must first reset their meta flags.

 ### Will the images look different after optimization?